chandlerc/blog/content/slides/2026-memory-safety-deep-3/10_places.md

 </div><div class="fragment" data-fragment-index="3">

-- When you take the address of a particular variable using `&x`, you get the _runtime address_
+- When you take the address of a particular variable using `&x`, you get its _runtime address_
-  - The `^` "places of" operator is parallel: it gets the _compile-time place_
+  - The `^` "places of" operator is parallel: it gets its _compile-time place_
   - So the type of `&x` is a pointer to the `^x` place

 </div>